- July 7, 2014

 - The story is intriguing and features character development that keeps players emotionally invested, despite the game's short length.

-- The horror elements, including the creepy visuals and unsettling sound design, effectively create a tense and immersive experience.
+- The horror elements, including the creepy visuals and sound design, effectively create a tense and unsettling experience.

-- The game is extremely short, often completed in under two hours, leaving players feeling unsatisfied and frustrated with the abrupt ending.
+- The game is extremely short, with many players completing it in under two hours, leaving them feeling unsatisfied and wanting more content.

-- The game has been abandoned by its developers, meaning there will be no continuation of the story or resolution to the plot, rendering it more of a demo than a complete game.
+- The game has been abandoned by its developers, meaning there will be no continuation of the story or resolution to the cliffhanger ending.

 story